-Sure.
+In a way, yes.
 In our dinner example, one guy might have ordered a salad and another guy might have ordered the Wagyu steak.
 This approach means the total gets averaged out.
 The guy who had the steak would be paying less than the cost of his dinner.

 If you actually enjoy creating spreadsheets and maintaining records, then you would probably find using a carbon calculator perfectly fine – or even enjoyable!
 Two carbon calculators that I find sufficiently user-friendly are the ones at Terrapass.com and Carbonfootprint.com.

-You may notice that it is double the averaged-out value assigned by CHOOOSE.
-Last year I made 1 trip to the Pacific, and 2 regional trips (Australia and India).
-It is immediately obvious from the photo below that these flight emissions are the reason for the discrepancy between the two methods.
-The average Malaysian does not typically make these many flights, nor so far.
+This is because that year I made 1 trip to the Pacific, and 2 regional trips (to Australia and India).
+It is immediately obvious from the screenshot below that these flight emissions are the reason for the discrepancy between the two methods.
+The average Malaysian does not typically make this many flights, nor so far.
 I would, in fact, be under the average were it not for the flight emissions.

 Offset your flight emissions!

-What are my other reasons for preferring a carbon calculator?
+What are my other reasons for using a carbon calculator?

-(Secondary emissions are the carbon footprint of non-energy consumption, like food, electronics etc. I personally feel that these calculations vary too much to reliably estimate.
+Secondary emissions are the carbon footprint of non-energy consumption, like food, electronics etc. I personally feel that these calculations vary too much to reliably estimate.
 Carbonfootprint estimates it by $ spend alone, which would require assuming many things about the products and services.
 My view is that it’s better to address them from a zero waste or circularity perspective, rather than a low carbon one.

-If you’re slightly intimidated by carbon calculators, I’ll walk you through it here.
+If you’re intimidated by carbon calculators, don’t worry.
+I’ll walk you through it here.